woocommerce/woocommerce/plugins/woocommerce-blocks/docs/extensibility/payment-method-integration.md

 -   Define a `get_payment_method_script_handles_for_admin` function.
 Include this if your payment method has a script you _only_ want to load in the editor context for the checkout block.
 Include here any script from `get_payment_method_script_handles` that is also needed in the admin.
 -   Define a `get_payment_method_data` function.
 You can return from this function an associative array of data you want to be exposed for your payment method client side.
 This data will be available client side via `wc.wcSettings.getSetting`.
 So for instance if you assigned `stripe` as the value of the `name` property for this class, client side you can access any data via: `wc.wcSettings.getSetting( 'stripe_data' )`.
 That would return an object matching the shape of the associative array you returned from this function.

-### Hooking into the Checkout processing by the Store API.
+### Hooking into the Checkout processing by the Store API

 There may be some cases where the fallback legacy processing of Checkout requests from the StoreAPI mentioned earlier doesn't work for your existing payment method integration.
 For these cases, there is also an [action hook you can implement to hook into the server side processing of the order](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/308e968c700028180cab391f2223eb0a43dd2d4d/src/RestApi/StoreApi/Routes/Checkout.php#L350-L361). **Note:** a good place to register your callback on this hook is in the `initialize` method of the payment method class you created from the above instructions.